Community Health Workers in Kansas Pharmacies

 a frontline public health worker who is a trusted member of and/or has an unusually close understanding of the community served.
 This trusting relationship enables the worker to serve as a liaison/link/intermediary between health/social services and the community to facilitate access to services and improve the quality and cultural competence of service delivery.

-Sounds like the work of a pharmacy technician?
+Sounds like the work of someone in a pharmacy?
 We agree!

 CHW Certificate Training options